-A child's father or mother has a duty to register the stillbirth.
-In the case of the death or inability of the father or mother the following persons can register the stillbirth:
+A child's mother or father/parent has a duty to register the stillbirth.
+In the case of the death or inability of the mother or father/parent the following persons can register the stillbirth:

-- any relative of the mother or father, if he is married to the mother, being a relative who has knowledge of the stillbirth
+- any relative of the mother or father/parent, if he or she is married to or in a civil partnership with the mother, being a relative who has knowledge of the stillbirth

 - the occupier of the premises in which the stillbirth, to the knowledge of that occupier, took place